gregmturek/AWS-SAA-C03-Notes/README.md

 ### 1.4.6.
 Service-linked Roles & PassRole

+A service-linked role is a unique type of IAM role that is linked directly to an AWS service.
+Service-linked roles are predefined by the service and include all the permissions that the service requires to call other AWS services on your behalf.
+The linked service also defines how you create, modify, and delete a service-linked role.
+A service might automatically create or delete the role.
+It might allow you to create, modify, or delete the role as part of a wizard or process in the service.
+Or it might require that you use IAM to create or delete the role.

 Service-linked roles:
 * IAM role linked to a specific AWS service
 * Predefined by a service